Search18 Results

-Understand Pitt IT's Data Loss Prevention (DLP) Framework and how it applies to different Microsoft 365 services
+Understand Pitt Digital's Data Loss Prevention (DLP) Framework and how it applies to different Microsoft 365 services

 Unused Alumni computing accounts present a security risk.
 Beginning July 10, 2024, individuals who have not used their Alumni account in 180 days will receive an email explaining that their account will be deactivated in 28 days.